Frequently Asked Questions

-The Third Annual Delaware Charity Challenge Race to First 5K and Adventure Challenge Relay will be held Saturday, May 6, 2017.
-We will be returning to Lums Pond State Park in Bear, Delaware, where we held the event in 2015.
+The Fifth Annual Delaware Charity Challenge Race to First 5K and Adventure Challenge Relay will be held Saturday, May 4, 2019.
+The event will be at Lums Pond State Park in Bear, Delaware.

 First, thank you.
 Second, decide what race your team wants to compete in (Men's Team 5K, Women's Team 5K, Co-Ed Team 5K, Team Fun Run/Walk 5K, or the Adventure Challenge Relay).
 The Adventure Challenge Relay is a little more expensive than one of the team races but has more to it.
 Once you've decided on your race, you just have to pick the charity.
 The Spring Race to Raise Fundraising Challenge will run for approximately 3 months leading up to the race date.
 We can help you through the registration process should you have any questions.